 If you are not the website owner, provide the website owner with a screenshot of the 1020 error message you received.

 - Retrieve a screenshot of the 1020 error from your customer

 - Search the Firewall Events Log within the Overview tab of your Cloudflare Firewall app for the RayID or client IP Address from the visitor’s 1020 error message.

-- Assess the cause of the block and either update the Firewall Rule or whitelist the visitor’s IP address in IP Access Rules.
+3. Assess the cause of the block and either update the Firewall Rule or allow the visitor’s IP address in IP Access Rules.